Sinha5714/pp5-api-ref/README.md

 - Store SECRET_KEY file from in key and add the values
 - Store ALLOWED_HOST in key and add the value
 - Store DISABLE_COLLECTSTATIC in key and add the value

-NOTE: For initial deployment DISABLE_COLLECTSTATIC was also added

 <details>
     <summary>Config var</summary>